box/developer.box.com/guides/shared-links/create-or-update.md

 </Samples>

-## Create Shared Link for Web Link
+## Create or Update Shared Link for Web Link

 To create a shared link on a web link, specify the ID of the web link with any optional shared link parameters.